Lost Wages Claim

 Once you have gathered this information, provide it to either your attorney or to the insurance adjuster.
 Make sure you understand what the value of your vacation and sick time mean financially.
 Carefully review all the documentation you are providing so you and your attorney can negotiate the best possible settlement.

-To learn more about recouping your lost vacation and sick time, read more information in the Claiming Lost Wages article.
+To learn more about recouping your lost vacation and sick time, read more information about Lost Wages Claim article.

 Get Help Now

-At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their lost wages, vacation, and sick time in the Phoenix area.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain lost wages claim including vacation, and sick time in the Phoenix area.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.